 Formerly Energy and Mineral Resources (EMR), the Energy and Earth Resources (EER) program retains its emphasis on energy and substitutes for mineral a term that encompasses minerals, water, and other materials derived from the Earth.
 This name change, made effective in 2006, reflects the breadth of the program as it exists today.

-The program was established in 1981 under the leadership of Dr. Willem C.J. vanRensburg.
-He successfully led the program from 1981 to 2005.
+The program was established in 1981 under the leadership of Dr. Peter Flawn and Dr. William L. Fisher.
+The first director, Dr. Willem C.J. vanRensburg, successfully led the program from 1981 to 2005.
 Under his guidance, supported by the Department of Petroleum and Geosystems Engineering, the program graduated more than 160 students who readily found employment in mineral, energy, financial, government, and consulting organizations.
 Under his leadership, the program won 37 of 48 prizes over a fifteen year span in a national competition for best student papers in Mineral Economics, sponsored by the Mining and Metallurgical Society of America.

 The key contact for prospective and current students is Jessica Smith, the Graduate Coordinator.